 Speaking of excellent acting, Karen Gillan sells the hell out of Amy’s realisation of who Rory is.
 There is a real pain and confusion etched on to her face as she begins to work it out – only for Rory’s Auton programming to take over when it looks like they have finally found each other again.

 My only issue with this serial is that it takes the idea of an crazy alternate timeline and doesn’t do much with it.
-It’s better to have too many ideas, than too few I suppose.
-The museum where Amy and Rory are reunited is fun little microcosm of the new history of the universe.
+It’s better to have too many ideas than too few, I suppose.
+The museum where Amy and Rory are reunited is a fun microcosm of the new history of the universe.

 Finally, at the end of it all, Amy brings the Doctor back by wishing.
 Something that was so awfully done in Last of the Time Lords works beautifully here.
 Amelia Pond is able to imagine her imaginary friend back into existence.
 She has finally woven the disparate elements of her life together.
 Her husband watches her friend do the Drunk Giraffe dance.
 She doesn’t have to choose anymore.
 With a shout of goodbye, my favourite TARDIS team (I think I’ve said that about quite a few of them) sets off on a new series of adventures.
 As a family.

 It was a wild ride that I had a lot of fun revisiting.
-I still think it’s one of the best series the show has every done.
+I still think it’s one of the best series the show has ever done.